vilunov/rust-lexer/README.md

 This is the delivery for the second homework assignment of Compilers Construction of Innopolis University, Fall 2018

+## Usage

+- Place the source of your program in file `in.txt`
+- Run the tokenizer using by one of instructions below
+- Find the list of tokens in file `out.txt`

 ##  Running in Docker

 Requirements: